czyys/dustforceguide/README.md

 There are only two kinds of ground jumps - low jump (also referred to as short hop) and high jump.
 If you hold the ‘jump’ key for the entire duration of jump squat animation (which in a usual scenario lasts 8 frames) you’re going to do a high jump.
 Holding 'jump' any shorter will result in a low jump.

-There is no height you can reach in between them by holding the ‘jump’ key shorter/longer like in some other games.
-And there is only one kind of airjump, holding 'jump' doesn't affect its height.
+Air jump starts the moment you press 'jump', there's no squat animation.

+Holding 'jump' key after the jump starts (in case of ground jumps - after you leave the ground) doesn't affect its height in any way.

 If sometimes after jumping off a ledge you don’t seem to be able to double-jump, it’s because you pressed ‘jump’ while already being off the ground.
 You can differentiate normal groundjump from an airjump by the “cloud” below your character the second one produces.